skrey/yellow-extensions/features/edit/README.md

 If you don't want that users edit pages, then restrict user accounts.
 Open file `system/settings/user.ini` and change the user's home page.
 Users are allowed to add, edit and delete pages within their home page.
 But nowhere else.

+If you don't want user that user accounts can be created, then restrict the login page.
+Open file `system/settings/system.ini` and change `EditLoginRestriction: 1`.
+Users are allowed to log in, but cannot create new user accounts.

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`: